 The report provides recommendations to correct the cost structure for the state’s ECE programs.
 The time has come to move California ahead and adopt the cost-based model via a multi-year transition plan.

 We call upon your administration to take swift action in the proposed 2023-24 Fiscal year January Budget to make meaningful investments in child care reimbursement rates and implement long discussed reimbursement rate reform to ensure child care access and availability for all working families in California.

 We urge you to do the following in your proposed January 2023-24 budget:

-- Adopt child care reimbursement rate reforms and increases in provider compensation including a shift from a market rate to a cost based model through a robust contract agreement with the Child Care Providers Union and commensurate increases throughout the child care system, including an increase in current-year rates to at least the level set in the 2021 Market rate survey (30% increase), but applying that percentage equitably across all California providers; and
+- Adopt child care reimbursement rate reforms and increases in provider compensation including a shift from a market rate to a cost based model through a robust contract agreement with the Child Care Providers Union and commensurate increases throughout the child care system, including an increase in current-year rates to at least the level set in the 2021 Market rate survey (30% increase), but applying that percentage equitably across all California providers which covers the full cost of care eliminating the need for family fees; and

 - Provide financial support to the full system of care – from birth through school age care – to support the mixed delivery child care system, inclusive of Family Child Care Providers, Head Start, California State Preschool and Community Based Centers, all of which offer full day and full year services that meet the diverse needs of families in every community in California.